makerdao/community/governance/polls/Prioritize Onboarding a Compound DAI Direct Deposit Module (D3M) - January 10, 2022.md

 ## Outcomes

-If this poll ends with a 'Yes' majority, the domain teams and community will have the support of MKR Token Holders for prioritizing the onboarding of a Compound DAI D3M in the short term.
+If this poll ends with a 'Yes' majority, the domain teams and community will have the support of MKR Token Holders for prioritizing the onboarding of a Compound D3M in the short term.

-If this poll ends with a 'No' majority, the domain teams and community will not have the support of MKR Token Holders for prioritizing the onboarding of a Compound DAI D3M in the short term.
+If this poll ends with a 'No' majority, the domain teams and community will not have the support of MKR Token Holders for prioritizing the onboarding of a Compound D3M in the short term.

+For more information regarding the DAI Direct Deposit Module, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).

 ---